CarlosSprekelsen/CameraRecorder/RadioControlContainer/docs/PERFORMANCE_INTEGRATION.md

 #### **Gap 3: No Load Testing in CI/CD**
 **BEFORE:**
 - Vegeta scenarios exist but not automated
-- k6 scenarios exist but not needed (Vegeta sufficient)
 - Performance testing requires manual execution

 **AFTER:**